-Techies can check out BerlinWebWeek, an annual festival with around 30 events – conventions, trade shows, forums, and meet-ups – to do with the internet and digital technologies.
+Techies can check out BerlinWebWeek, an annual festival with around 30 events – conventions, trade shows, forums, as well as meet-ups – to do with the internet and digital technologies.

 Creative workers can find a list of design, art, and architecture networks, initiatives, and associations in Berlin

 As Berlin is a commercial hub and an attractive city for start-ups and creatives, there is a strong networking community.
 You will find hundreds of networking events, many of which are free to attend.
-Some of the more active companies are:
+Some of the more active companies include the following:

 Preparing your job application in Berlin

-Preparing a CV in Berlin is similar to elsewhere, with the main difference being that including a photo headshot can sometimes give your CV a better opportunity of being read.
-The cover letter should be brief and tailored to the job you are applying for.
+Preparing a CV in Berlin is similar to elsewhere.
+The main difference is that including a headshot can boost your CV.
+The cover letter should be brief and tailored to the job itself.
 You should politely address the person you are writing to by name: Dear Frau or Herr plus their surname.
 For tips on putting together a German application portfolio and cover letter, see Expatica’s guide to preparing a German CV.

-If you are invited to attend an interview wear appropriate attire: suit, shirt, and tie for men; skirt and blouse for women.
+If you are invited to attend an interview, dress appropriately: suit, shirt, and tie for men; skirt and blouse for women.
 Greet the interviewer in German: Guten Morgen before noon or Guten Tag between noon and 5pm.

 Some more tips for applying for jobs in Berlin include:

-- If the job was advertised in English, you may apply in English (unless specified not) – otherwise, apply in German.
+- If the job was advertised in English, apply in English.
+Otherwise, apply in German.

-- You’ll need to put together an application portfolio (die Mappe) – include a covering letter, CV, copies of educational certificates, testimonials/references, and passport-sized photos – in a folder, or if the employer is happy to receive online applications, scanned documents in a PDF file.
+- Put together an application portfolio (die Mappe).
+Include a covering letter, CV, copies of educational certificates, testimonials/references, and passport-sized photos.
+Put these in a folder, or if the employer is happy to receive online applications, scanned documents in a PDF file.